-As drugmaker BeiGene awaits word from FDA on whether zanubrutinib will receive an additional indication in chronic lymphocytic leukemia/small lymphocytic leukemia (CLL/SLL), a key stakeholder has already weighed in with good news.
+As drugmaker BeiGene awaits word from the FDA on whether zanubrutinib will receive an additional indication in chronic lymphocytic leukemia/small lymphocytic leukemia (CLL/SLL), a key stakeholder has already weighed in.

 Besides listing preferred and other recommended regimens, the NCCN committees put regimens in categories based on levels of evidence.
-A category 1 recommendation is based on“uniform NCCN consensus” based on “high-level evidence,” while a category 2A recommendation is based on “lower-level evidence” with “uniform consensus,” and 2B indicates “lower-level evidence” with “NCCN consensus.”
+A category 1 recommendation is based on “uniform NCCN consensus” based on “high-level evidence,” whereas a category 2A recommendation is based on “lower-level evidence” with “uniform consensus,” and 2B indicates “lower-level evidence” with “NCCN consensus.”

 Among the key changes in its update, released August 30, 2022, the NCCN panel on CLL/SLL guidelines put notations on ibrutinib’s recommendation based on its toxicity profile.
 The first-generation BTK inhibitor is known to have “off target” cardiac effects.

 Changes in CLL/SLL without del(17p)/TP53 mutation for first-line therapy include the following:

 For CLL/SLL without del(17p)/TP53 mutation in second-line and subsequent therapy: